mihai-vlc/path-autocomplete/README.md

 - `path-autocomplete.enableFolderTrailingSlash` boolean - if true it will add a slash after the insertion of a folder path that will trigger the autocompletion.
 - `path-autocomplete.useBackslash` boolean - if true it will use `\\` when iserting the paths.
 - `path-autocomplete.ignoredFilesPattern` - string - Glob patterns for disabling the path completion in the specified file types.
 Example: "**/*.{css,scss}"
+- `path-autocomplete.ignoredPrefixes` array - list of ignored prefixes to disable suggestions on certain preceeding words/characters.
+    Example:
+    ```js
+        "path-autocomplete.ignoredPrefixes": [
+            "//" // type double slash and no suggesstions will be displayed
+        ]
+    ```

 ## Configure VSCode to recognize path aliases